simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 Workforce calculations sometimes change and aren't directly exposed in the game.
 However, members of the community have calcuated the [efficiency formulas](https://pct.fnar.net/workforce/).

+### How do I repair my ship?

+- Click your ship's transponder link or name link in the **FLT** tile/buffer.
+- Acquire the **Repair costs** materials and place them into a planet's **Base inventory**.
+- Fly your ship to that planet
+- Click your ship's transponder link or name link and click **REPAIR**

+### What do the numbers in parenthesis next to the planet plots means?

+The **(+###)** is the number of "ghost plots" or the number of plots taken that is over the capacity of the planet.
+For your first base, you are permitted to start on any planet (including full planets).
+If the planet is at capacity, the number of ghost plots increases.
+This allows new players to be able to settle any initial planet without hindrance.

+Do note that for any subsequent base, you are unable to settle planets that are capacity.
+If a regular plot player is reaped (due to inactivity), the first ghost plot takes its place.

+### What does it mean when a contract is "closed"?

+The word **close** or **closed** has a legal meaning of "both parties agree to the contract and it is unchangeable."
+Effectively, it means both parties accept the terms.

+### Why would I want to multiply orders?

+When starting out, you generally never want to multiply orders.
+However, after some time, you will end up multiplying orders to:

+- Stagger production outputs
+- Maintain output ratios (a very common use-case is FRM outputs for RAT)
+- Reduce how frequently you need to interact with a production line

+The major reason you don't want to multiply orders in the early game is because expert accumulation is done at the completion of an order.
+So if you are 6 hours away from your next expert, but you queue up a 20x order which takes 48 hours, you won't gain the benefit of the additional expert for that order.

 ## Commodity Exchange